Surratt House Museum: House's role in the assassination of Abraham Lincoln

 John Surratt collapsed suddenly and died on either August 25 or August 26 in 1862 (sources differ as to the date).
 The cause of death was a stroke.
-Mary Surratt struggled with running the farm, tavern, and other businesses without the help of her son, John Surratt Jr. In the fall of 1864, she began considering moving to her townhouse at 541 H Street in Washington, D.C. which her husband obtained on December 6, 1853 On October 1, 1864, Mary Surratt took possession of the D.C. townhouse.
+Mary Surratt struggled with running the farm, tavern, and other businesses without the help of her son, John Surratt Jr. In the fall of 1864, she began considering moving to her townhouse at 541 H Street in Washington, D.C. which her husband had obtained on December 6, 1853.
+On October 1, 1864, Mary Surratt took possession of the D.C. townhouse.

 As part of a plot to kidnap President Abraham Lincoln in March 1865, John Surratt Jr.; his friend, George Atzerodt; and co-conspirator David Herold hid two Spencer carbines, ammunition, and some other supplies at the Surratt tavern in Surrattsville.
 On April 11, Mary Surratt rented a carriage and drove to her Maryland tavern.
 She said she made the trip to collect a debt owed her by a former neighbor.
 But according to her tenant, John Lloyd, Surratt told him to get the "shooting irons" ready to be picked up.
 On April 14, Mary Surratt said she would once again visit the family tavern in Surrattsville to collect a debt.
 Shortly before she left the city, John Wilkes Booth visited the Surratt townhouse and spoke privately with her.
 He gave her a package (later found to contain binoculars) to give to Lloyd for pick-up later that evening.
 Surratt delivered the package that afternoon, and (according to Lloyd) again told Lloyd to have the "shooting irons" ready for pick-up.

 Booth and Herold stopped at the Surratt house briefly, picking up the rifles and binoculars, on their flight out of the District of Columbia after assassinating Lincoln.

 Surratt was sentenced to death on June 30, 1865, for being a co-conspirator in the plot to assassinate Abraham Lincoln.
 She was hanged on July 7, 1865, at about 1:31 P.M.